 - Program provides antiracist training to staff, faculty, host families, Spanish peer mentors, and Language Exchange Partners.

 - Option to study for the fall, spring or full year

-- Students take courses in Spanish at the Tufts-Skidmore Madrid campus center and/or at the Universidad Complutense
+- Students take courses in Spanish at the Tufts-Skidmore program center and/or at the Universidad Complutense

 - Language intensive – Spanish is used in classrooms, homestays, and program center